CCA-Public/digital-archives-manual/guides/stabilization.md

    * If there are no viruses, proceed with the next step.
 If ESET finds viruses, stop, note the virus(es) encountered in the versement   stabilization spreadsheet, set the media aside and consult the Digital Archivist.

 2. Settings
-* Prior to disk imaging, go through the following settings, depending on your needs for your digital preservation project.
+* Prior to disk imaging, go through the following settings.
+You may need to change some settings, depending on your needs for your digital preservation project.
    * **Cuesheet file** - Go to **Image files** under the Options menu.
 Under *Select when a cuesheet file will be created*, select **Always after a CD, DVD or BD image is created**.
    * **MD5 Checksum file** - Still under **Image files**, go to *Select when an MD5 checksum file will be created* and select **Always after an image is created**.
    * **Image File Size** - Still under **Image files**, go to *Image File Creation* and **uncheck** the *Split large Image Files to specified size* option.